polysyllabic/chaos/docs/installation.md

 - Connect your SD card to your computer using an SD card reader.
 - Choose the model of your Pi
 - Choose your OS version.
-Select `Raspberry Pi OS (other) -> Raspberry Pi OS Lite (32-bit)`.
+Select `Raspberry Pi OS (other) -> Raspberry Pi OS Lite (64-bit)`.
   Unless you also plan to use the Pi as a desktop, the Lite image is recommended because it skips the desktop environment, which you do not need for TCC operation.
-On a Raspberry Pi 4, Raspberry Pi OS Bookworm 32-bit is currently the safest choice.
-Recent Trixie 32-bit images on the Pi 4 still boot a 64-bit kernel by default, and the official packages no longer ship the 32-bit Pi 4 kernel image (`kernel7l.img`) that TCC needs.
-If you use Trixie, you will need to provide a custom 32-bit Pi 4 kernel before the installer can continue.
 - Select your storage device.
 This should appear as something like "Mass Storage Device USB Device"
 - Choose a hostname, e.g., `raspberrypi`.
 - Set localization for your region.